ielab/ielab.github.io/index.md

 ielab works on a diversity of projects.
 Research strenghts include:

 * **Formal models of Information Retrieval:** retrieval models, learning to rank, user models, evaluation of information retrieval systems.
-* **Health Search:** models, systems, evaluation for tasks in consumer health search, clinical decision support, precision medicine, search for systematic review compilation, cohort selection for clinical trials.
+* **Health Search:** models, systems, evaluation for tasks in consumer health search, clinical decision support, precision medicine, search for systematic review compilation, cohort selection for clinical trials, medical chatbots.
 * **Domain-specific search:** case law retrieval.

 The **current projects** that ielab is working on including links to code repositories, live demos, and publications can be found on the [projects page](/projects).